daattali/daattali.github.io/projects.md

 ## Misc

 - **[Impact Replays](http://daattali.com/shiny/cfl/)** - I participated in a national hackathon ([SportsHack15](http://sportshackweekend.org/ca/2015/)) and won 3rd place with this app.
-We had to built something that would increase engagement of CFl (Canadian Football League) fans.
+We had to build something that would increase engagement of CFl (Canadian Football League) fans.
 This app uses play-by-play data from games to let you focus on just the action moments of games.

 - **[Minesweeper](./files/Minesweeper)** - tiny Minesweeper game I built as part of the interview process with Airbnb.
 It's not fancy at all, but it's the best I could do in the two hours they allotted me back in the day.